bingeli1212/nitrile-preview/doc/DOC-contex-metafun.md

 a connection between two points that are on either side of this operator.
 In  addition, he has created the "double period" operator such that a Bezier curve is to be created between three or more points such that it pass through all these points.
-See figure &ref{fig:metafun-path} for the looks of generating pictures with straight lines and curved lines.
+See figure &ref{fig:metafun-path} for the looks of the generated pictures with the following command and the command above.

     path a: a = (1cm,1.5cm)..(2cm,1.5cm)..(2cm,2cm);